 - how planning processes embrace innovation and change, including the capacity to plan for (and adapt to) future changes in VET

-- how the organisation engages the ongoing VET policy reforms, including its capacity to implement change as a consequence of reform initiatives
+- how it engages the ongoing VET policy reforms, including its capacity to implement change as a consequence of reform initiatives

-- how it ensures the sustainability of operations, including maintaining an understanding of risk and risk management.
+- how it ensures the sustainability of its operations, including an understanding of risk and risk management.

 CRITERION 3: Student, employer and market focus (Limit: 800 words)